 Models 3 and 4, respectively, add a measure of cultural capital when the respondent was age 14, the number of books in the household and whether the father read a newspaper, and Model 5 includes both measures of cultural capital.
 For our purposes, it is sufficient to discuss Model 5.
-The first point to note is that years of schooling continue to be the most important determinant of level of literacy, although the coefficient drops moderately relative to that for Model 2, suggesting that part of the effect of education is due to family cultural capital.
+The first point to note is that years of schooling continues to be the most important determinant of level of literacy, although the coefficient drops moderately relative to that for Model 2, suggesting that part of the effect of education is due to family cultural capital.
 Still, the coefficient of 4.4 tells us that people of the same gender whose fathers are equally educated, who live in the same type of place with the same residential status, and who come from families with the same amount of cultural capital, but who differ by a year of schooling, would be expected to differ, on average, by 4.4 percentile points on the literacy scale.
-Thus, the difference in percentile points between a person with no more than primary schooling and a high school graduate would be 26.4 percentile points (= 4.4\(12-6)).
+Thus, the difference in percentile points between a person with no more than primary schooling and a high school graduate would be 26.4 percentile points (=4.4\(12-6)).
 Second, when family cultural capital is controlled, father's years of schooling has no significant impact.
 Thus, the reason that the children of more educated fathers are more literate, net of their own level of schooling, is that homes with educated fathers are more literary-there are more books and fathers read more.
 Third, the impact of interest in the written word is very strong.
 The difference between the expected literacy levels of otherwise similar people coming from households with many books (501 or more) and from households with no books is nearly 13 percentile points, the equivalent of the effect of nearly three years of schooling.
 Whether the father read a newspaper also has an impact on literacy, controlling for all other factors, but it is much more modest, about three percentile points.
 Finally, once other factors are taken into account, it turns out that there is a clear advantage in having an urban hukou.
 Even urban hukou holders living in villages have higher expected percentile scores than do any rural hukou holders, even those living in cities.
 Further, urban residence at age 14 turns out to be much more important for rural hukou holders than for those with urban hukou.
+This can be seen most clearly in Fig. 3, which shows the expected percentile scores for urban and rural hukou holders by size of place of residence at age

-For rural hukou holders, those living in cities at age 14 had percentile scores more than five points higher than those living in villages, holding constant all other factors.
-However, for urban hukou holders, this gap was only 1.7 percentile points (= 7.2 - 5.5).
-This result suggests that urban registration status immunizes individuals from the disadvantages of village life when it comes to their level of literacy.
-Moreover, the cost of rural hukou status is substantially reduced among those who were raised in cities: 2.1 percentile points (= 7.2 - 5.1) compared to 5.5 percentile points among those raised in villages.
+14, with all other variables in the model set at the sample mean.
+What the graph shows is the effect of the combination of registration status and size of place of residence for Chinese adults who are average with respect to all the other factors studied here.
+Since respondent's and father's education, gender, and family cultural capital differences are all taken into account in the graph, the result suggests that urban registration status immunizes individuals from the disadvantages of village life when it comes to their level of literacy, but that the cost of rural hukou status more or less disappears among those who were raised in cities.
 Exactly what mechanisms (other than schooling, father's education, family cultural capital, and gender) differentiate urban and rural hukou holders living in villages but not those living in cities is unclear and requires further study.

-Changes in literacy over the life course
+Changes in Literacy over the Life Course